EggS3c/prowler.sh/README.md

 ## Known Issues

 1. **Output Formatting**: In certain cases, the output formatting may not display correctly on terminals with limited color support or specific configurations.
-We are actively working on improving the compatibility for a broader range of environments.
+I am actively working on improving the compatibility for a broader range of environments.

 2. **URL Handling**: The script may encounter issues when handling URLs with special characters or unconventional formats.
-We recommend using URL encoding for such cases until a comprehensive fix is implemented.
+I recommend using URL encoding for such cases until a comprehensive fix is implemented.

 3. **Verbose Mode Quirks**: Users might experience unexpected behavior when using the `--verbose` option in specific scenarios.
-We are investigating reported cases and will address these quirks in future updates.
+I am investigating reported cases and will address these quirks in future updates.